aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/mathfraction/_index.md

 ---
 title: MathFraction
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- Specifies the fraction object consisting of a numerator and denominator separated by a fraction bar.
+description:  Specifies the fraction object consisting of a numerator and denominator separated by a fraction bar.
 type: docs
 weight: 321
 url: /java/com.aspose.slides/mathfraction/